 You may actually find yourself more known, more loved, and more personally accountable for living out your faith in a small Body - one that feels like a family - one where you can plug in and be used and rub off on people and they can rub off on you and you can be challenged and not always comfortable.
 You may find yourself growing in ways you never expected - even without a famous preacher or world-class worship.

-M: Eighty-one years is a long time.
-As you enter your final season of life, what would you like to say to younger Christians who are itchy for a deeper and more authentic discipleship?
-What’s your word to them?
+life, what would you like to say to younger Christians who are itchy for

 EP: Go to the nearest smallest church and commit yourself to being there for 6 months.
 If it doesn’t work out, find somewhere else.
 But don’t look for programs, don’t look for entertainment, and don’t look for a great preacher.
 A Christian congregation is not a glamorous place, not a romantic place.
 That’s what I always told people.
 If people were leaving my congregation to go to another place of work, I’d say, “The smallest church, the closest church, and stay there for 6 months.”
 Sometimes it doesn’t work.
 Some pastors are just incompetent.
 And some are flat out bad.
 So I don’t think that’s the answer to everything, but it’s a better place to start than going to the one with all the programs, the glitz, all that stuff.